Thrifty Sewing Tips from Our Readers

-Trips to the fabric store are tempting, but we always end up buying more fabric than we need.
-We asked our Facebook readers how they stay thrifty while sewing.
+Trips to the fabric store are fun, but we often buy more fabric than we need.
+We decided to ask our Facebook readers how they keep their sewing costs down.
 Here are their responses!

 Upkeep and Repurposing